Institute for Social Concerns awards community impact grants for the fall 2021 semester

 Kyle Moon, undergraduate research assistant in Neuroscience and Behavior, Marya Lieberman, professor, Department of Chemistry & Biochemistry, Heidi Beidinger-Burnett, associate professor of the practice, Department of Biological Sciences, Ornella Joseph, graduate student in Department of Chemistry & Biochemistry, and Mike Coman, president of Monroe Park Neighborhood Association were awarded $10,000 for “Mulch Madness and More: Formation of a Community-Based Participatory Research Network to Remediate Environmental Lead Hazards in South Bend, Indiana.”
 The grant will support initiatives over two years, including community events to remediate soil lead and lead-based paint, an application counselor program to provide technical assistance in accessing City funding for lead remediation and abatement, and an evaluation of the City’s grant program to provide recommendations to increase the number of homes receiving funding.

-Margie Pfeil, board president of Our Lady of the Road, associate teaching professor, Department of Theology and Center for Social Concerns, Kelli Reagan Hickey, research coordinator, Center for Social Concerns, and Jon Schommer, executive director of Our Lady of the Road received an award of $2,400 for “Mapping Best Practices regarding Low-Barrier Intake Centers.”
+Margie Pfeil, board president of Our Lady of the Road, associate teaching professor, Department of Theology and Institute for Social Concerns, Kelli Reagan Hickey, research coordinator, Institute for Social Concerns, and Jon Schommer, executive director of Our Lady of the Road received an award of $2,400 for “Mapping Best Practices regarding Low-Barrier Intake Centers.”
 The project seeks to create more conversation on the broad issue of homelessness and affordable housing in the South Bend area by having a webinar involving practitioners from other cities with well-established low-barrier shelters and experts from the Fitzgerald Institute for Real Estate and the Lab for Economic Opportunities to elucidate best practices around the creation and operation of low-barrier facilities.

 Current graduate student researchers with Civil and Environmental Engineering and Earth Sciences, Virginia Rodriguez, Frances Zengotita, and Manuel R. Vejar, along with Ginger E. Sigmon, managing director of Center for Sustainable Energy (ND Energy), Anne B. Pillai, education and outreach associate program director of ND Energy, Velshonna Luckey, director of outreach and partnership development, United Way, and Kimberly G. Reeves, director of community health and community benefit with Beacon Health Systems received an award of $5,000 for “Uplifting Research Opportunity & College Readiness: (UROC Readiness).”
 The project seeks to provide research experience and professional development from the University of Notre Dame to low-income, first-generation, and ethnic/racial minority high school students in the South Bend area to increase the diversity in both higher education institutions and the workforce as it pertains to STEM fields, in which minorities are typically underrepresented.